Toric geometry and integral affine structures in non-archimedean mirror symmetry

-In this paper we deal with the apparent incompatibility raised by the expected affine structures on the essential skeleton and the ones induced by non-archimedean SYZ fibration.
+In this paper we deal with the apparent incompatibility raised by the expected affine structures on the essential skeleton and the ones induced by the non-archimedean SYZ fibration in the sense of \cite{NXY}.
 To this purpose, we further develop the non-archimedean approach, and produce examples of a new type of non-archimedean retractions.
-This allows us to construct singular integral affine structures which are both compatible with SYZ mirror symmetry, and built by means of non-archimedean tools.
-In this respect, our results provide new evidence for the dictionary between the SYZ heuristic and the non-archimedean interpretation of mirror symmetry. \\Inspired by the example \cite[\S 4.2.5]{KontsevichSoibelman} of an integral affine structure on the sphere $\mathbb{S}^2$ with $24$ singular points, associated with a degeneration of $K3$ surfaces, we move to the $3$-dimensional case and consider the quintic $3$-fold as testing ground of our results.
-More precisely, let $X \rightarrow \D^*$ be a generic family of quintics: We endow $\Sk(X) \simeq \mathbb{S}^3$ with the simplicial structure induced by the identification with the dual complex of $\X_0$, with $\X$ being the closure of $X$ in $\CP^4 \times \D$, and $\X_0$ the fiber over $0$.
+Our main result is a generalization of \cite[Proposition 5.4]{NXY}: